 Let’s start with its author, Scottish writer Mark Millar.
 Millar began his career with DC Comics in 1994, working on titles including Swamp Thing and The Flash, his DC career culminating in Superman: Red Son.
 He then moved on to Marvel in 2001, working on Ultimate X-Men, Civil War and The Ultimates.
 However, in 2004 Millar took the brave step of creating his own universe of characters within an independent comic book studio.
 Millar’s new world would take his passion for the superhero and merge it into a far more urban, edgy, diverse and occasionally humorous world.
-This new, exciting, dark world would give birth to Kingsman, Nemesis, Kick-Ass and Hit-Girl, to name but a few.
+This unique, exciting, dark world would give birth to Kingsman, Nemesis, Kick-Ass and Hit-Girl, to name just a few.

-READ MORE: SUPERMAN
+READ MORE: PEACEMAKER

-Meanwhile, casting choices would prove to be another winning element in creating Kick-Ass on screen.
+Meanwhile, casting choices would prove another winning element in creating Kick-Ass on screen.
 Here, Aaron Taylor-Johnson had just the right mix of outsider charm, innocence and misplaced bravery to make Dave Lizewski jump from the screen.
 While at the same time, Chloë Grace Moretz brought a youthful spit and sawdust energy to Hit Girl, one embedded in her love of comic books.
 And when both leads were joined by a cast including Mark Strong, Nicholas Cage and Superbad’s Christopher Mintz-Plasse, Kick-Ass would excel far beyond any of its contemporaries.

 The resulting film echoed the mayhem and dark humour of Millar’s comic book creations while tearing up the superhero rule book.
 After all, with no power, there is no responsibility, right?
 That is not entirely true in the Kick-Ass journey, as Millar and Vaughn weave their anti-hero tale with surprising moments of emotional depth.
 And therefore, maybe we should think of Kick-Ass as a colourful commentary on the power of one person to make a difference, even if they have no special abilities.
 Whatever your take on this powerhouse of comic book carnage, one thing is undeniable Kick-Ass is an outstanding exploration of the human desire to inhabit a different role; the hazy gap between fantasy and reality taking centre stage.
-And beyond that, Kick-Ass continues to inspire a whole host of new TV shows and movies, sealing its place in movie history.
+And beyond that, Kick-Ass continues to inspire many new TV shows and movies, sealing its place in movie history.